DanielCho-HK/Daniel-Tsao.github.io/index.md

 ![Image](./aidlab.png)

 # News
-* `11.2020` I join Laboratory for Artificial Intelligence in Design (AiDLab) in Hong Kong as a Research Scientist.
+* `11.2020` I joined Laboratory for Artificial Intelligence in Design (AiDLab) Hong Kong as a Research Scientist.
-* `10.2020` We receive the [ChinaGraph Best Dataset Award](https://sse.cuhk.edu.cn/en/article/755) for "DeepFashion3D".
+* `10.2020` We received the [ChinaGraph Best Dataset Award](https://sse.cuhk.edu.cn/en/article/755) for "DeepFashion3D".
-* `07.2020` I pass the oral defence of my Master dissertation.
+* `07.2020` I passed the oral defence of my Master dissertation.
-* `04.2020` Our paper is accepted to ECCV 2020.
+* `04.2020` Our paper was accepted to ECCV 2020.
-* `03.2019` I join The Chinese University of Hong Kong(Shenzhen) [SRIBD](http://www.sribd.cn/index.php/cn/) as a Research Assistant.
+* `03.2019` I joined The Chinese University of Hong Kong(Shenzhen) [SRIBD](http://www.sribd.cn/index.php/cn/) as a Research Assistant.
-* `12.2016` I join [State Key Laboratory of Integrated Services Networks](https://isn.xidian.edu.cn/index.htm) as a postgraduate student(Mphil).
+* `12.2016` I joined [State Key Laboratory of Integrated Services Networks](https://isn.xidian.edu.cn/index.htm) as a postgraduate student(Mphil).
-* `11.2015` I win the 'China National Scholarship'.
+* `11.2015` I won the 'China National Scholarship'.

 # Publications